boisgera/pandoc/mkdocs/api.md

 ??? note "`write(doc, file=None, format=None, options=None)`"
-    Write a pandoc document (or document fragment) to a file.
+    Write a pandoc document (or document fragment) to a file and return its contents.

-    The function always returns the file contents.
-    The output for document fragment has empty metadata; inlines are automatically wrapped into a `Plain` block before the write.
+    Inline document fragments are automatically wrapped into a `Plain` blocks; block document fragments are automatically wrapped into a `Pandoc` element with no metadata.

     Implicitly, the document format is inferred from the filename extension when possible[^heuristics], otherwise the markdown format is assumed by default; the output format can also be specified explicitly.